kuzzleio/documentation-old/src/sdk-reference/memory-storage/hexists.md

 ---

-## Callback response
+## Callback Response

-A boolean value telling if the field exists.
+A boolean value specifying if the field exists or not.